Apiko-Academy/vuejs-foundation-ui/README.md

 ## Using Foundation-UI
 Foundation-UI styles are set using ```src/styles/themes.css``` file

+Foundation UI jQuery plugin is activated.

-You can use Foundation-UI JS as well.
+You can use Foundation JS object as well.
 For example:

 ```js
 import 'foundation-sites';